-The San Francisco Municipal Transportation Agency's (SFMTA) primary mission - to plan, build, operate, regulate, and maintain the transportation network, with our partners, to connect communities - is supported by the city's Transit First Policy, which directs people to more sustainable modes of transportation, such as transit, bicycling, walking, and ridesharing.
-The SFMTA's Capital Plan describes the capital investments needed to deliver the Transit First Policy, including investments to provide a transportation system that is safe and reliable.
-Investments are also needed to support future growth and improve the quality of life in San Francisco.
+The San Francisco Municipal Transportation Agency's (SFMTA) vision is to create a great city with excellent transportation choices.
+Its primary mission is to plan, build, operate, regulate, and maintain the transportation network, with our partners, to connect communities.
+Both its vision and mission support the city's Transit First Policy, which directs people to more sustainable modes of transportation, such as transit, bicycling, walking, and ridesharing.
+The SFMTA's Capital Plan is a need-based assessment that describes the capital investments required to deliver the Transit First Policy, including investments to provide a safe and reliable transportation system over a 20-year period.